Kingdom of Cochin: Dutch alliance (1663–1766)

-Mysorean invasion (1766-1799)
+Mysorean invasion (1766–1799)

 Mysorian ruler Hyder Ali conquered Cochin.
 After his conquest of Bednur reached Ali Rajah of Cannanore in 1763, he promptly asked Ali to invade Kerala and help him deal with the Zamorin of Calicut.
 The Muslim chieftain of Cannanore, an old rival of the neighbouring powerful Kolathiri, was an active ally of Mysore under the occupation.

 Ali Raja seized and set fire to the palace of Kolathiri Raja.
 The latter escaped with his followers to the then-British settlement at Tellicherry.
-After the victory, Ali entered the Kingdom of Kottayam in present-day North Malabar and occupied it, with assistance from native Muslims, after some resistance by the Kottayam army.
+After the victory, Hyder Ali entered the kingdom of Kottayam in present-day North Malabar and occupied it, with assistance from native Muslims, after some resistance by the Kottayam army.

-After taking Calicut in a bloody battle, Ali, with a large amount of money, marched south-east towards Coimbatore through Palghat.
-Mysore appointed Raja as military governor and Madonna (a former revenue officer) as civil governor of the newly acquired province of Malabar.
+After taking Calicut in a bloody battle, Hyder Ali, with a large amount of money, marched south-east towards Coimbatore through Palghat.
+Mysore appointed Ali Raja as military governor and Madonna (a former revenue officer) as civil governor of the newly acquired province of Malabar.